ncats/RaMP-BackEnd/README.md

 *importing sql tables*

-A C# script, mySQLBulkCsharp, imports the sql files in bulk.
-The "Program.cs" file is the main script.

-You may need to download the Visual Studio C# IDE: https://www.visualstudio.com/vs/ (may also need to download .net/mono...)
+Import the sql files into the database using src/util/rampDBBulkLoader.
+See code section for details: [DB Loading Code](https://github.com/ncats/RaMP-BackEnd/blob/9e0ab9c719f3a690272fc7a0ae669b6f11d74b7a/src/util/rampDBBulkLoader.py#L393)

 You may also need to download mySQL: https://www.mysql.com/downloads/.